To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The probe was ordered by the UN Human Rights Council a year ago and the investigators will present their findings to the body on June 23.

-The post UN report says Eritrea committed widespread abuses appeared first on African Media Agency.
+UN report says Eritrea committed widespread abuses appeared first on African Media Agency.